Skip to main content

 • “The game kind of freezes for a bit every time a werewolf dies.”

-• “I frequently experience crashes during gameplay, which ruins the experience.”
+• “I frequently experience crashes during gameplay, which makes it frustrating to progress.”

 Buy Finding the Soul Orb